|Nutrition Facts (per serving)|

 Kids love pulsing the food processor, with proper supervision of course!
 They can also help chop vegetables with an age appropriate knife–but leave the jalapeno for more careful hands and wash your hands thoroughly with warm soapy water after you mince it.

-- 8 large plum tomatoes, cored, seeded and cut into 1-inch chunks
+8 large plum tomatoes, cored, seeded, and cut into 1-inch pieces

 In the bowl of a food processor or in a blender, combine the minced garlic with the onion and cucumber and pulse until finely chopped but do NOT puree!
 Turn into a bowl.
 Place the celery and zucchini into the food processor and do the same, then add those to the cucumber mixture.
 Repeat with fennel and pepper, turn that mixture into the bowl, then the tomatoes and jalapeno, and turn those into the bowl as well.
 Stir to mix.

 Scoop one cup of the vegetable mixture back into the food processor, then add the tomato juice, olive oil and vinegar and season with salt and pepper.
 Puree the mixture then add it to the bowl, stir to combine well and check the seasonings.

 Chill the soup for at least three hours, and up to two days (the longer you let sit in the fridge, the more the flavors meld), and serve quite cold.
 Stir well before seasoning and pass the lime wedges on the side if desired.